octocompose/docs/content/en/docs/architecture/_index.md

    - Service-specific configurations

 2. **Merging Process**:
-   - OctoCompose downloads and processes included configuration files
+   - Downloads and processes included configuration files
    - Templates are processed if the ?template=true parameter is used
    - Configurations are layered with base configs from remote sources, then user-specific overrides
-   - Version tracking is maintained for configuration files

 3. **Resulting Configuration**:
-   - Global settings section applied to all services
+   - Global settings section applied to all services, except those that have a "noGlobal" config flag.
    - Operator-specific configuration
    - Service-specific configurations
    - Secrets management integration
-   - Notification settings